All News Blog Videos

 How do I get a Spanish Power of Attorney?

 To get a Spanish Power of Attorney, it will need to be drafted by either you, or someone else.
-We suggest that you get it drafted with the involvement of a professional, such as a notary, as they will know what information you will need to include on the document.
+We suggest that you get it drafted with the involvement of a legal professional, as they will know what information you will need to include on the document.

 You may also be able to find templates online, but these may not include sections for all of the information that you need to include.